 Like all aspects of guitar playing, avoiding unintentional muting requires practice.
 Start slow, pay close attention to your technique, and gradually increase your speed as you become more comfortable.

-Choosing the Best Muting Technique for Your Style
+Choosing the Best Muting Execution for Your Style

-Finding the best string muting technique for your style of play is a personal journey, one that will likely involve a mix of the methods we’ve discussed.
+Finding the best string muting execution for your style of play is a personal realization, one that will likely involve a mix of the methods we’ve discussed.